Skip to main content

 Make a difference in people's lives experiencing financial hardship

-Gain the skills to provide financial advice, work through legal issues and support people in hardship.
+Gain the skills to support people in financial hardship.

 SM TAFE is the only registered training organisation in Western Australia to deliver this course face-to-face.